 Do not surrender your licence when you send in this notification, the DVLA will let you know if they require you to send your licence to them for any reason.
 If you are required to send your licence in to DVLA for any reason, we recommend you keep a good photocopy or scan of both sides of your licence.

-For disabled people wishing to take a test on a trike after January 19th 2013 they will have to complete a CBT course (slightly amended to suit trikes) prior to riding on the road.
+People with disabilities who wish to begin riding a trike on a provisional licence that was issued after January 13th 2013 will have to complete a CBT course (slightly amended to suit trikes) prior to riding unaccompanied on the road.

 To gain a full licence they will also have to do the motorcycle theory test and then the practical test (Mod 1 test is also slightly adapted to suit trikes; i.e. less cones and no avoidance manoeuvre, use of reverse if one is fitted, etc.)

 Contrary to popular misconception, it doesn’t matter if a trike has a car engine or a bike engine.
-Nor does the weight of a trike make any difference to licensing.
-All trikes will now fall into the Category A licence.
+Nor does the weight of a trike make any difference to licensing; throughout Europe all trikes will now fall into the Category A licence.

-A disabled person taking a test on a trike will qualify for a licence restricted to trikes.
+A disabled person taking a test on a trike will qualify for a Category A licence that is restricted to the use of trikes.
 It will not qualify them to ride solo motorcycles or drive cars.

-There is no change to the dispensation that allows disabled people to use a motorcycle and sidecar combination to take a motorcycle test, though this would also result in a licence restricted to motorcycles fitted with sidecars.
+There is no change to the dispensation that allows disabled people to use a motorcycle and sidecar combination to take a motorcycle test, though this would result in a Category A licence that is restricted to motorcycles fitted with sidecars.

-Trikes and motorcycle/sidecar combinations used for CBT, training and tests are not subject to the power output or power to weight ratio restrictions detailed in the new staged licensing directive.
+Trikes and motorcycle/sidecar combinations used for CBT, training and tests should not be subject to the power output or power-to-weight ratio restrictions detailed in the new motorcycle staged licensing directive.